 Most traits are influenced by very large numbers of genetic variants.
 This has long been known, and is described in the limit by Fisher’s “infinitesimal model”; it has received wider attention recently, as genome-wide association studies (GWAS) have shown the highly polygenic nature of variation in quantitative traits.
 Funmi Olusanya is applying the “infinitesimal model” to understand local adaptation in meta-populations.
 Himani Sachdeva (Univ.
 Vienna) and Nick Barton are extending the infinitesimal model to include linkage.
 Stefanie Belohlavy is developing ways to estimate the relative contribution of discrete loci versus an infinitesimal background.
-Lenka Matejoviciva and Anja Westram are working on quantitative variation across hybrid zones in Antirrhinum and Littorina.
-Michal Hledik aims to understand the evolution of networks of gene regulation, and Gemma Puixea studies the conflicting selection on gene expression in the two sexes.
+Sean Stankowski and Anja Westram are working on quantitative variation across hybrid zones in Antirrhinum and Littorina.
+Gemma Puixea studies the conflicting selection on gene expression in the two sexes.
+Laura Hayward is making a mathematical analusis Michal Hledik aims to understand the evolution of networks of gene regulation, and has recently derived a general bound on the rate at which selection can accumulate information.

 Barton, N.H.
 2017.
 How does epistasis influence the response to selection?
 Heredity 118.1 (2017): 96-109. doi:10.1038/hdy.2016.109